Mesh-robustness of an energy stable BDF2 scheme with variable steps for the Cahn-Hilliard model: Numerical experiments

 \subsection{Numerical comparisons}

-To further benchmark the BDF2 scheme with the random initial data generated in Example \ref{exam:coarsen dynamic}, we run several numerical tests to explore the numerical behaviors near the initial time.
-We also implement the unconditionally energy stable Crank-Nicolson (denoted by CN) method \cite{ZhangQiao:2012},
+To further benchmark the convex-splitting BDF2 scheme with the random initial data generated in Example \ref{exam:coarsen dynamic}, we run several numerical tests to explore the numerical behaviors near the initial time.
+We also implement the unconditionally energy stable Crank-Nicolson (CN) method \cite{ZhangQiao:2012},